Highpoint2000/TEFLoggerApp/README.md

 - Individual files are merged before uploading

 ## History:

+### Version 3.1 (only works from TEF Firmware from v2.11.23 and Android Smartphones!)

+- Coordinates are rounded to 6 decimal places
+- After starting/restarting the app, you will be asked whether the CSV file should be recreated or the last one should be continued
+- Fixed error when processing TEF time in 12h format (Error writing to log file: index: 2, Size: 1)

 ### Version 3.0 (only works from TEF Firmware from v2.11.23 and Android Smartphones!)